DominikRoy/RACD/README.md

     ```bash
     sudo docker run -p 44333 -it racd sudo su
     ```
-4. In the bash of the docker image execute following commds:
+4. In the bash of the docker image execute following commands:
     ```bash
     ##Step 1:
     rm -v  pcr0.log ppra_attester_50_local_new.csv ppra_verifier_50_new.csv